jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 * Local machine power is not used to its full advantage.
 * Saving/converting/exporting parts in Fusion 360 is **SLOW**.
 Sometimes I waited over 10 minutes just to save a .STL, which would take less than 1 second in Solidworks or Inventor.
 * The final simulation views are a bit basic, further FEA may be necessary in some cases.
 In this example the X axis optimised geometry is not symmetrical which would case the arm to twist under load.
+* Only limited materials are included by default